Saint Mary's College High School: Athletics

-Saint Mary's sports teams include baseball, cross country, football, boys and girls basketball, boys and girls golf, boys and girls soccer, softball, swimming and diving, boys and girls tennis, track and field, boys and girls volleyball, and cheerleading.
+Saint Mary's sports teams include baseball, cross country, football, boys and girls basketball, boys and girls golf, girls flag football, boys and girls soccer, softball, swimming and diving, boys and girls tennis, track and field, boys and girls volleyball, flag football, and cheerleading.

 The 1998 track and field team was ranked ninth in the U.S. The boys basketball team won the Division IV state championship in 2001 and lost in the state championship game in 2008.
 As of the end of the 2010 cross country season, the boys were attempting to achieve their 25th consecutive league championship and the girls won 13 of the last 15 titles since the school's transition to coeducation in 1995.

 Saint Mary's aging multi-purpose field, which was used for football, baseball, soccer, and lacrosse, completed major renovations and reopened in January 2009 as Thomas M. Brady Park, which includes a state-of-the-art turf field.